dvliman/dvliman/README.md

 I am a software craftsman with over a decade of experience building backend services.
 I have worked in different industries, from advertising, medical, fintech, and fitness space.

 I provide clarity.
 I am known to deliver high-quality and simple solutions to business problems.
+If you have any software project, let's chat!
+See how I can help.

 ## Work projects
 - [IBM](https://ibm.com/): developer tools.
 [Rational Concert](https://jazz.net/products/rational-team-concert)